 Sonoma County’s version of Golden Gate Park, the 5,500-acre Trione-Annadel State Park is a rolling wooded paradise for explorers, hikers, bikers, and horseback riders.

 To gaze upon the untamed hills today, it’s hard to believe the property was once slated as a 5,000-home development to be called Santa Rosa Lakes.
 The dreamer was former Oakland Raiders owner Wayne Valley.
-And the savior was Henry Trione, who formed the California State Parks Foundation to save the land and designate it a park.
+And the savior was Henry Trione, who donated significant funds to the California State Parks Foundation to save Trione-Annadel State Park from development.

 Today, after the 2017 fires burned more than 3,000 acres, Annadel is bouncing back, hosting nearly 150,000 visitors a year.
 The steep climb to Lake Ilsanjo (where you can take a dip on a hot day) is a favorite hike.
 Spring wildflowers are an annual delight, and it’s not uncommon to spot a black-tailed deer along the trails or to hear the chorus of threatened red-legged frogs near Ledson Marsh.

 THE ACOUSTIC EXPERIENCE: Weill Hall, Sonoma State University’s Green Music Center

 Weill Hall at Sonoma State University’s Green Music Center was built with so much wood — birch, pine, and fir line the floors, railings, and 1,400 handcrafted seats — that it feels like you are entering the heart of a musical instrument.

 Thanks to the same shoebox shape as that of Tanglewood’s Ozawa Hall, also designed by William Rawn and Associates of Boston, the hall sings forth the quietest pianissimos of a soprano and projects the rich sonority of a full orchestra with warmth and resonance.